 User-friendliness of the business software

-In the age of "tab and swipe", we are very spoilt when it comes to the friendliness of software applications.
-Anything that is not self-explanatory is thrown into the corner and disappears into the depths of the app store.
-Business software is usually a little more complex, as a few more processes should and must be mapped in standardised solutions than in the usual range of apps.
-However, the users' expectations are of course the same.
-That is why it is always important to work on finding a good "usability", i.e. to ensure user-friendliness.
+In the era of „tap and swipe“, we've become very accustomed to user-friendly software applications.
+Anything that doesn't explain itself is tossed aside and disappears into the depths of the app store.
+Business software is usually a bit more complex, though, as consistent solutions need to and must reflect a few more processes than the typical app offerings.
+However, user expectations are naturally the same.
+Therefore, we must always work towards a good „usability„so as to ensure user-friendliness.

 Data quality